aayrapet/ml_parametric/readme.md

+# Machine Learning Project

-In this project I aim to develop using only math and numpy existing parametric models such as Linear Regression, Logistic Regression, Neural Networks (incoming).
-The project is organised in modules:
+In this project, the aim is to develop parametric models using only math and NumPy.
+The project is organized into the following modules:

+## Modules

--base -> module that stores Gradient Descent optimiser which is a classic Gradient Descent for Generalised Linear Models It has extensions such as stochastic gradient descent and newton raphson.
-Moreover, this module stores BaseEstimator which is the base estimator for GLM such as Linear Regression and Logistic Regression
+- **base**: Contains the Gradient Descent optimizer, which includes classic Gradient Descent for Generalized Linear Models.
+It also has extensions such as stochastic gradient descent and Newton-Raphson.
+Additionally, this module stores `BaseEstimator`, which serves as the base estimator for GLM, such as Linear Regression and Logistic Regression.

--linear -> module that stores Linear Regression model

--logistic -> module that stores Logistic Regression model

--metrics -> module that stores metrics used for

-regression:

--mse
--mae

-classification:

--accuracy
--recall
--precision
--f1

-others:

-confusion matrix
+- **linear**: Stores the Linear Regression model.

+- **logistic**: Stores the Logistic Regression model.

+- **autoselect**: Stores the Autoselection of variables class.
+It selects variables using information Criteria defined by user.
+It has three oprions: backward, forward and stepwise regressions

+- **metrics**: Stores various metrics used for:

+  - Regression:
+    - Mean Squared Error (MSE)
+    - Mean Absolute Error (MAE)
+  - Classification:
+    - Accuracy
+    - Recall
+    - Precision
+    - F1 Score
+  - Others:
+    - Confusion Matrix
-Cross Validation
+    - Cross Validation

--err_handl -> module that does error management in the modules
+- **err_handl**: Manages errors within the modules.

--dgp -> module that generates data with different characteristics used for linear regression
+- **dgp**: Generates data with different characteristics used for linear regression.

--data -> example data for linear and logistic regressions
+- **data**: Example data for linear and logistic regressions.

+## Testing

-All the work is tested and summarised in test notebook where these both models are excecuted, tested and evaluated
+All the work is thoroughly tested and summarized in the test notebook.
+This notebook executes, tests, and evaluates both models.